okta/okta-utils-swift/README.md

     @objc public func addLogger(logger: OktaLoggingProtocol) {
         serialQueue.async {
-            //If loggerIdentfier, type of the logger, configuration are same, should not add to the loggerList
+            //If loggerIdentifier, type of the logger, configuration are same, should not add to the loggerList
             //Else add to the loggerList
         }
     }

     @objc public func removeLogger(logger: OktaLoggingProtocol) {
         serialQueue.async {
-            //If loggerIdentfier, type of the logger, configuration are same, remove logger from the loggerList
+            //If loggerIdentifier, type of the logger, configuration are same, remove logger from the loggerList
             //Else keep the logger
         }
     }